adityamehta00/NoisyLabelCIFAR10/Readme.txt

 1. The Training script is under "noisy_label_analysis.py" To use the training script use on terminal : python noisy_label_analysis.py --model_name model1 --alpha 0.1 --beta 0.6  --gpu-id 1 --epochs 120
     [NOTE other Hyperparameters are set to default.
 You can chage them by passing arguments in above command.
 Please refer the "noisy_label_analysis.py" to see the arguments]
+    [Create a folder 'data' and paste CIFAR-10 data in it]

 2. To test the trained model use "test.py" as: python test.py --model_name model1 --epoch 40